seaflow-uw/popcycle/README.md

 Popcycle
 ========

-popcycle pipeline performs 3 different analysis: 1) filtration of Optimally Positioned Particles; 2) Manual Gating of cytometric populations; 3) Aggregate statistics for the different populations.
+The Popcycle pipeline performs 3 different analysis: 1) filtration of Optimally Positioned Particles; 2) Manual Gating of cytometric populations; 3) Aggregate statistics for the different populations.
 The output of each steps is save into a sql database using sqlite3.
 To run popcycle and analyze SeaFlow data in real-time, you need to set the filter and gating parameters, and press play, that's it!

 # Installation
 1) Download the .zip file of the entire popcycle repository into your computer.